 - How long do I plan on keeping this car?

-- How much do I have saved for down payment?
+- How much do I have saved for a down payment?

 As usual, run the numbers to see what makes financial sense.
-Sample calculators you can use include this one by Office of Consumer Affairs.
+A sample calculator you can use include this one by the Office of Consumer Affairs.